 To prepare, you should take a solid core of courses in mathematics, science and English in high school (and/or college).
 Academic preparation will help your performance on the Arithmetic Reasoning, Mathematics Knowledge, Paragraph Comprehension, Word Knowledge and General Science subtests.
 Technical courses will also help with performance on the Auto Information, Shop Information, Electronics Information and Mechanical Comprehension subtests.

-To more specifically prepare for the test, familiarize yourself with the format and content by examining sample questions available on the official ASVAB site.
+To more specifically prepare for the test, familiarize yourself with the format and content by examining sample questions available on our ASVAB page and the official ASVAB site.
 It is highly recommended you prepare in advance.
 Once you take your initial ASVAB, you must wait one calendar month to retake the test and an additional calendar month to retest a second time.
 After that, the required wait to retake the test extends to six calendar months.

 Before you join the Air Force as an Officer, you must pass the Air Force Officer Qualifying Test (AFOQT).
 This test is similar to the SAT, with a multiple choice format, and covers topics ranging from verbal and math skills to pilot and navigation aptitude for those interested in flying.